Kurt Goldstein: Academic career

 After a short period working at that business, Goldstein's father reluctantly allowed him to enroll at Breslau University.
-Goldstein stayed there for only one semester before he transferred to the University of Heidelberg where he was able to pursue the study of Neo-Kantian philosophy and literature where he was introduced to the concepts of Carl Wernicke.
-One year later, Goldstein made his way back to Breslau where he studied medicine, much to his father's satisfaction.
+Goldstein stayed there for only one semester before he transferred to the University of Heidelberg where he was able to pursue the study of Neo-Kantian philosophy and literature, where he was introduced to the concepts of Carl Wernicke.
+One year later, Goldstein made his way back to Breslau, where he studied medicine, much to his father's satisfaction.
 Under the instruction of Wernicke, Goldstein focused his study on neurology and psychiatry.
 Goldstein obtained his medical degree at the age of 25.

-In 1903, Ludwig Edinger invited Goldstein to the Senckebergisches Neurologisches Institut at the University of Frankfurt where he became Edinger's assistant (Oct 1903 - Sept 1904).
+In 1903, Ludwig Edinger invited Goldstein to the Senckebergisches Neurologisches Institut at the University of Frankfurt where he became Edinger's assistant (Oct 1903 – Sept 1904).
 Edinger became one of the most influential figures in Goldstein's career.
 After a stint in Königsberg, Goldstein returned to work with Edinger in 1914 at the Neurological Institute in Frankfurt as first assistant.
 Their goal was to investigate comparative neuroanatomy and neuropathology.
 After Edinger's death in 1918, Goldstein became acting director of the Neurological Institute.
-From 1917 to 1927, Goldstein yielded conceptual aspects of neurological conditions including tonus disturbances, agnosia, aphasia, apraxia, and general behavioral changes after a brain injury.
+From 1917 to 1927, Goldstein yielded conceptual aspects of neurological conditions, including tonus disturbances, agnosia, aphasia, apraxia, and general behavioral changes after a brain injury.
 In July 1922, he was appointed associate professor for Neurology and director of the Neurological Institute.
 In 1923, he assumed the role of professor of neurology.

 In 1926, Fritz Perls became Goldstein's assistant for a year.
 Perls married Laura Posner in 1930.
 They would go on to become the co-developers of Gestalt therapy.
 Goldstein's research and theory had a considerable influence on the formation of this new psychotherapy.
 Later that year, Goldstein accepted a position at the University of Berlin and the director of neurology at Berlin-Moabit General Hospital.
 The hospital was established for Goldstein's patients to study their neurological conditions.

-In 1927, Goldstein was instrumental in organizing the International Society for Psychotherapy.[NAS1] He published material on the roles of the nurse, physician and social worker for in care of brain-injured patients.
-In 1938, he was to read the William James Lectures on Philosophy and Psychology at Harvard and were later published.
-He was clinical professor of neurology at Tufts Medical School.
+In 1927, Goldstein was instrumental in organizing the International Society for Psychotherapy.[NAS1] He published material on the roles of the nurse, physician, and social worker for inpatient care of brain-injured patients.
+In 1938, he was to read the William James Lectures on Philosophy and Psychology at Harvard, and these were later published.
+He was a clinical professor of neurology at Tufts Medical School.
 He was active on the staff of the Boston Dispensary's clinic for nervous diseases.